 The Member has been asked to quantify the lost profits that would have been earned by a business but for a breach of duty.
 Among other things, this may require the Member to choose a figure for the sales revenue that the business would have earned but for the breach of duty.
 The question of what would have happened to sales revenue but for the breach requires the Member to consider a situation that is hypothetical rather than real and which, therefore, cannot be a question of fact.
-If in assessing the figure for sales revenue the Member applies specialised knowledge and a significant degree of expert judgement then the Member will be expressing an opinion.
+If in assessing the figure for sales revenue the Member will be expressing an opinion.
 On the other hand, if the Member were instructed to assume a figure for the sales revenue then that would be an assumption.